 Guest and Stofan (2005) have described comparable examples from the 1983 eruption of Mount Etna.
 These Etna flows have continuous, level slabs of pahoehoe crust normally 1-2 m wide and tens of metres long, and they typically erupt from ephemeral boccas which develop at a late stage of development of an aa flow field.
-They call these flows "slab-crusted" flows, and note their similarities with the "toothpaste aa" flows described from Hawaii by Rowland and Walker, (1987).
+They called these flows as "slabcrusted" flows, and noted their similarities with the "toothpaste aa" flows described from Hawaii by Rowland and Walker, (1987).
 Toothpaste aa (also called spiny pahoehoe) typically issues from boccas within aa flows.
 The linear grooves and ridges of spiny pahoehoe are parallel to the local flow direction, and are believed to reflect the roughness of the boccas' cross-sections.
 Tumuli are not unexpected in toothpaste aa; in fact, Walker (1991) writes that some of the best examples of tumuli are found in toothpaste aa.
 Rowland and Walker (1987) also illustrate imbricate stacking of surface plates or slabs on a toothpaste aa flow tongue (their Fig. 3.7), within a broader aa flow field, much as in the Barren Island flow.

-We therefore consider this flow to represent a form of toothpaste lava, with which it shares many characteristics (Rowland and Walker, 1987; Guest and Stofan, 2005).
+We, therefore, consider this flow to represent a form of toothpaste lava, with which it shares many characteristics (Rowland and Walker, 1987; Guest and Stofan, 2005).
 This flow forms a part of the present-day western coastline as well as the edge of the lava delta.
 Its location is significant, as it provides indirect information about its likely age, a matter of some confusion in the literature.
 Shanker et al. (2001, Fig. 1.24) ascribed this toothpaste aa flow (whose corrugated surfaces they described as "ropy pahoehoe") to the historic (1787-1832) eruptions.
 But if this is indeed historic, how does it form the edge of the lava delta which is overwhelmingly made up of the recent (1991, 1994-95 and 2005-06) flows?
-Note that this toothpaste aa flow, jutting out into the sea much more west than other historic flows and which the recent lava flows might have failed to cover.
+Note that this toothpaste aa flow cannot represent a long and isolated promontory of an historic aa flow, jutting out into the sea much more west than the other historic flows and which the recent lava flows might have failed to cover.
 No such promontory is visible in the photograph of March 1990 (Fig. 3b in Luhr and Haldar, 2006) which shows the extent of the historic flows.
 In fact we find no grounds for allocating this flow to the historic eruptions (~150-250 years old), and also note its freshness and lack of alteration despite the moist, tropical climate, and, most important, the absolutely total absence of vegetation on it.
 In comparable settings, such as Hawaii, new vegetation begins growing on lava flows only a few years after their emplacement (Macdonald et al., 1983).